suinleelab/AIControl.jl/README.md

 ## Simple trouble shooting
 Make sure that:
-- You are using Julia 1.0 or 0.7.
+- You are using Julia 1.0.
 - You downloaded necessary files for `--reduced` or `--dup` if you are running with those flags.
-- You sorted the input bam files according to the UCSC hg38 assembly as specified in Step 3.
+- You sorted the input bam files according to the UCSC hg38 assembly as specified in Step 1 (and 3.1).

-We have tested this implementation on:
+## We have tested our implementation on:
 - macOS Sierra (2.5GHz Intel Core i5 & 8GB RAM)
 - Ubuntu 18.04
+- Windows 8.0

-If you have questions, please e-mail to hiranumn at cs dot washington do edu.
+If you have any question, please e-mail to hiranumn at cs dot washington dot edu.